BryanTorez/Honeypot-Lab/README.md

 <br />
 <br />
 <br />
-There is a lot of information here and very quickly on the left we have the Attack Map.
+There is a lot of information here and very quickly on the left we have the 'Attack Map".
 Next is the Cockpit which is your admin panel to manage T-Pot.
-Then you have Cyberchef which is a Swiss Army tool that can be used for various purposes.
-Next to last, you have Elasticvue, which is a web goey for elastic search.
-Kibana is where you can query data and create visualizations.
-Lastly, Spiderfoot, this is a huge collection of ENT tools that you can use to find out more information:  <br/>
+Then you have 'Cyberchef' which is a Swiss Army tool that can be used for various purposes.
+Next to last, you have 'Elasticvue', which is a web goey for elastic search.
+'Kibana' is where you can query data and create visualizations.
+Lastly, 'Spiderfoot', this is a huge collection of ENT tools that you can use to find out more information:  <br/>
 <br />
 <img src="https://snipboard.io/hT8k6F.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
 <br />
 <br />
-the
-11:32
-The main options that we'll be using is Kibana and the attack map.
-So first let's go ahead and click on Attack Map.
-This is what we see in real-time.
+The main options that we'll be using are Kibana and the attack map.
+So first let's go ahead and click on 'Attack Map'.
+This is what we see in real time.
 Now we don't see any information here.
 That is because our firewall is blocking all of the inbound access and only I can access our honeypot.
 So we're going to modify our firewall rule and remove that.
-Make sure you're under your Honeypot and then go under settings.
-Go to firewall, click on manage, you want to select your correct firewall in my case it is called Honeypot.:  <br/>
+Make sure you're under your Honeypot and then go under 'Settings'.
+Go to firewall.
+Click on 'Manage'.
+You want to select your correct firewall in my case it is called 'Honeypot'.:  <br/>
 <br />
 <img src="https://snipboard.io/hHjicB.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />